 START USING MOISTURIZER

 It is beneficial to start using a moisturizer in your early 20’s.
 Be sure to use the right kind for your skin type.
-It is important to use it under the eyes and around the mouth or anywhere you experience dryness.
-Incorporating moisturizer in your early to mid-20’s will help slow down the aging process in the long run and prevent your skin from producing excess oils to compensate for the lack of moisture.
+For example, if your skin is oily, apply an oil free moisturizer that is hydrating or contains hyaluronic acid.
+For dry skin, creamy moisturizers work well.
+It is important to use an eye cream as well to prevent crows feet and treat puffiness.
+Incorporating moisturizer in your early to mid-20’s will help slow down the aging process in the long run.

 WASH YOUR FACE 1-2 TIMES PER DAY